 I have covered how to get over an emotional affair in more detail so we’re going to be more focused today on why they’re so hard to end.
 A firm understanding is good for both spouses to really understand what emotional cheating means for your marriage.

 Note: Obviously I’m going to have to speak fairly broadly here but every marriage is going to be different.
 It’s important to put things into context of your marriage and what you’re currently going through.
-If you’d like to look more at the specifics tell me what you’re dealing with here.
+Take the marriage assessment quiz and we can get into the details of how to get your marriage back on track.

 Emotional Affairs vs Platonic Friends